DTS-STN/Service-Canada-Design-System/README.md

 ### Documentation 📝

-This project uses storybooks to document and provide a playground to visually see components in action.
-To run storybooks
+This project uses storybook to document and provide a playground to visually see components in action.
+To run storybook, run the command below from the root directory

 ```bash
 $ npm run storybook